sib-swiss/SchoolRNA2020/projects.md

 **(Main research question)** Which genes specifically drive the differentiation of 1) common myeloid progenitors, 2) Monocytes and 3) Neutrophils.

-**(Importance)** Identifying such genes will allow us to: 1) perform experiment in Tamoxifen-transgenic mice where those cells can be depleted during the course of colitis.
-2) find potential drugs that can inhibit those genes/pathways in order to block myeloid cell differentiation during colitis in mice (with priority to already approved drugs).
+**(Importance)** Identifying such genes will allow us to: 1) perform experiments in Tamoxifen-transgenic mice where those cells can be depleted during the course of colitis; 2) find potential drugs that can inhibit those genes/pathways in order to block myeloid cell differentiation during colitis in mice (with priority to already approved drugs).

 <br/>